I am a plant enthusiast who has loved, nurtured, and attended my fair share of plant funerals Sharing my love for plants here.

 Water the plant when the top of the soil becomes slightly dry.
 Let the pot drain completely, and never allow the plant to stand in water as the roots are prone to root rot.

-The Watermelon Peperomia prefers temperatures between 65-85 degrees and should not be allowed to get colder than 60 degrees in the evening.
+The watermelon peperomia prefers temperatures between 65 to 85 degrees and should not be allowed to get colder than 60 degrees in the evening.
 This plant will tolerate cooler weather but will drop its leaves when temperatures get below 50 degrees.

 Also, they do not like hot or cold drafts, so keep them away from exterior doors, indoor vents, and open windows.

-According to World of Flowering Plants, the Watermelon Peperomia is a light feeder, and too many nutrients may cause excessive growth causing the plant to become spindly, instead of bushy and compact.
+According to World of Flowering Plants, this plant is a light feeder, and too many nutrients may cause excessive growth causing the plant to become spindly, instead of bushy and compact.